LukasL97/scala-macros-example/article.md

 ### Generating the Caching Logic

-We introduce a `cached` macro annotation which can be used to annotate a method of arbitrary signature, providing all the required caching logic.
+We introduce a `cached` macro annotation, which can be used to annotate a method of arbitrary signature, providing all the required caching logic.
 In the first step, we only implement the transformation of the annotated method itself.
 For now, the cache that is used by the annotated method still has to be defined in the application code.